stanford-policylab/opp/py/data_readme_template.md

 ## Camden, NJ
 **Data notes**:
-- Data is deduplicated on case_number, reducing the number of records by ~5.4%;
+- Data is deduplicated on case_number, Incident Datetime, IncidentLocation, OfficerName, SubjectGender, Race, Ethnicity, DateOfBirth, VehicleYear, Color, Make, and Model, reducing the number of records by ~5.4%;
-  this is equivalent to deduplicating on Incident Datetime, IncidentLocation, Department, OfficerName, SubjectGender, DateOfBirth, Race, and Ethnicity
 - Data does not contain search/contraband fields
 - There are 3 CFS_Codes, TRAFFIC STOP, PEDESTRIAN STOP, and freeform text, which is classified as vehicular since most reference a driver or traffic